 In addition to helping with decisions about whether or not to treat animals, the FEC can be used to check if resistance to particular anthelmintic treatments is developing.
 A test before and after treatment can help to identify whether a particular anti-parasite product was effective.

 The FEC technique was originally developed for use in sheep but can be used for cattle, horses, pigs, poultry, and other species.
-The number and type of eggs found that should trigger treatment are different for each species, so you need to know what you are looking for.
+The number and type of eggs found that should trigger treatment are different for each species.